Aaron-AALG/uwTOPSIS/README.md

 The Un-Weighted Technique for Order Preference by Similarity to Ideal Solution (uwTOPSIS) ranks decision alternatives based on the classical TOPSIS approach, however this method does not require the introduction of a priori weights.

 As a consequence of working with unknown weights, the method does not take into account the relative importance of criteria.
 Then, the positive ideal solution (PIS) and a negative ideal solution (NIS) varies depending on the conditions of problem.
-Hence, the function of relative proximity (R) is an operator which are optimized as two mathematical programming problems of maximize ($R_L$) and minimize ($R_U$), considering weights as ariables.
-Finally, per each alternative, we get the intervals $[R_L, R_U]$ so we can rank them in accordance with a determined comparison method.
+Hence, the function of relative proximity (R) is an operator which are optimized as two mathematical programming problems of maximize (R_L) and minimize (R_U), considering weights as ariables.
+Finally, per each alternative, we get the intervals [R_L, R_U] so we can rank them in accordance with a determined comparison method.

 For a better understanding about either the algorithm or the method, please check: